jehixson3/Analysis-of-Gaming-Data-using-Pandas/README.md

 Analysis of purchasing data from online game Heroes of Pymoli.
-Utilizing  Panda's dataframes we learn the total number of players along with the percentage and count
+Utilizing Panda's dataframes we learn the total number of players along with the count and percentage of players based on gender including non-diclosed/other.
+The purchasing analysis included the number of unique items, average purchase price, as well as the total number of purchases and revenue.

-Purchasing Analysis (Total)

-Number of Unique Items
-Average Purchase Price
-Total Number of Purchases
-Total Revenue

-Gender Demographics

-Percentage and Count of Male Players
-Percentage and Count of Female Players
-Percentage and Count of Other / Non-Disclosed

-Purchasing Analysis (Gender)

 The below each broken by gender